Aetna Medicare Advantage Plans Review

 Final Thoughts on Aetna Medicare Advantage Plans

 Aetna is a popular choice among seniors and other Medicare beneficiaries who want low-cost, comprehensive Medicare Advantage plans.
 With low premiums and deductibles, Aetna makes it easy to get quality health insurance without spending a fortune every month.
-However, since the company does not fully cover Part B premiums, your monthly costs may be higher than expected.
-Additionally, if you visit the doctor often, you may find that these low costs are negated by copays, specialist fees, or other less common expenses.
+Since the company does not fully cover Part B premiums, however, your monthly costs may be higher than expected.
+Additionally, if you visit the doctor often, you may find that these low costs are negated by copays, specialist fees or other less common expenses.
 Nonetheless, $0 deductibles and a plethora of extra benefits make Aetna’s Medicare Advantage plans a great choice for many seniors and Medicare beneficiaries.